-Topics: Demography, Bibliography, Main Topic: Demography and Migration, Censuses, Aliyah, Migration, Soviet Jewry
+Topics: Demography, Bibliography and Literature Reviews, Main Topic: Demography and Migration, Censuses, Aliyah, Migration, Soviet Jewry

 Abstract: The article shows that demographic study of the Jews in the Former Soviet Union has a long and well established tradition based on the very rich amount of data: i.e., vital and migration statistics, and census results.
 The analysis started from an overview of the Tsarist and Soviet statistical legacies.
 However, most of the attention is focused on findings of the last quarter century.
 The study examines both the role of the Soviet internal passport which, because it listed ethnicity, was the basis for Jewish statistics, and the consequences of the elimination of compulsory ethnic identification in the post-Soviet Slavic countries.